Choirless/smiler/README.md

   --quantile QUANTILE   quantile of images to analyse
 ```

+## Verbose mode
+If you specify the `--verbose` flag to the CLI then smiler will
+print out a progress bar as it goes along to show you have it's doing.

 ## Use as a library
 Smiler can be imported and used in a library.
 You are responsible
 for supplying paths to the facial landmark data and model, but